We’re not here to convince you to use a crate for your dog.

 It’s also important not to feel bad for your dog when you’re getting ready to crate him or leave the house for a little while.
 Dogs pick up on our energy and reflect it, so if we’re stressed out and anxious about leaving, so will they.

 Set up the crate in an area of your home that’s not a crazy high traffic area, but where your dog can still observe what’s going on.

-Leave the crate door open at first and make the interior interesting to your dog by turning it into a comfy hangout spot equipped with a soft blanket or crate mat, a favorite (chew) toy and high value treats.
+For example, leave the crate door open at first and make the interior interesting to your dog by turning it into a comfy hangout spot equipped with a soft blanket or crate mat, a favorite chew toy and high value treats.

 Praise him warmly as soon as he shows any interest in the crate, and especially when he decides to walk in there on his own.

 Start with very short crating sessions when you’re home, i.e. 20-30 seconds and slowly work your way up to a few minutes at a time.

 You can start by just turning your back to your dog while he’s crated for a few minutes, and then slowly progress from there by walking into another room, and then briefly out of the house, maybe to get the mail or just stand outside the front door for a few minutes.

 It’s important not to make a big deal out of coming back inside and back into your dog’s field of vision.
 If you stay calm, your dog will have an easier time staying calm too.